Your Marketing's Most Important Task

 In 2012, Microsoft released Windows 8 to universal criticism and disdain.
-The product launch was a catastrophe that ended up costing the company billions of dollars in lost revenues, wiped out Microsoft’s mobile business, and ended CEO Steve Ballmer’s executive career.
+The product launch was a catastrophe that ended up costing the company billions of dollars in lost revenues, wiped out Microsoft’s mobile business to the tune of $7.6B, and ended CEO Steve Ballmer’s executive career.

 In 2014, Jeff Bezos declared himself the “super product manager” of the Amazon Fire Phone.
 When the unit was launched, it failed to catch fire in the market and Amazon ended up with a giant PR black eye, a warehouse stacked with unsold Fire Phones, and a final loss of $170M.